Honor the life and legacy of Herbert M. London, wilderness advocate and longtime owner of the the Rock Creek Pack Station.

 A similar scenario was played out many, many times over more than fifty years, as Herbert M. London dedicated his adult life to enhancing people’s lives by exposing them to the wild beauty of the Sierras.
 Herb’s life was centered around Rock Creek Pack station, Inyo County, and the Eastern Sierra.
 Those who thought he was “just a packer” found themselves in awe of this larger-than-life, complex, and very intelligent man with well thought out and frequently inflexible opinions.

 In honor to Herb's life and legacy, Aleta London, Herb's wife, suggested that the most fitting memorial to Herb would be to establish a trail maintenance fund on the Mono Pass Trail to honor his life.
 The Mono Pass Trail, particularly from Trail Lake to Golden Creek, needs extensive maintenance.
-The London Family and friends with cooperation from the Forest Service have established a plan to accomplish this goal.
+3FIA helped to collect donations to help fund the project.

-Contributions to the 3-Forests Interpretive Association will be passed to the Sierra National Forest with the intent to spend the money on fixing those sections of trail that need heavy maintenance.
-The Forest Service will conduct the work utilizing their own trail crews, specialists who conduct the NEPA analysis and others in the agency that coordinate work within the Sierra National Forest.
+Contributions to the 3-Forests Interpretive Association were passed on to the Sierra National Forest with the intent to spend the money on fixing those sections of trail that need heavy maintenance.
+The Forest Service will begin work on the project this summer utilizing their own trail crews and other agency resources that coordinate work within the Sierra National Forest.

-The London Family's participation will be in helping the Forest Service identify those sections of trail that are in most need of work.
+The London Family will assist the Forest Service in identifying those sections of trail that are most in need of work.
 Craig London, Herb's son, will provide guidance on how to construct trail that is hopefully going to last for generations and be a safe and enjoyable trail for hikers and riders that travel over Mono Pass.

 This Herb London Mono Pass Trail Fund will be a fitting memorial to Herb London.
 He was a permit holder for 64 years and in partnership with the Forest Service provided packing and outfitting service to generations of Americans.
 What better way to honor him than to repair water bars, fix dangerous rocky jump offs and gullied rock chutes?

-Click here to donate to support the mono Creek Memorial Trail Maintenance Fund.
+Contact 3FIA to donate to the Mono Creek Memorial Trail Maintenance Fund.

 Arch Mahan, Ronald Reagan and Herb.
 Taken when President Nixon stopped the possibility of the trans-sierra highway planned to cross from the Westside over to Mammoth.
 Picture was taken at Summit Mdw.